Community Based Speech Pathology treats children from birth to school age, with normal cognitive function or mild intellectual impairment, who:

 Parent referral is recommended, however, any other agency/health professional can refer a child to the service.
 Referrals can be made by phoning the Referral and Information Centre on (02) 49242590.

 Once a referral is received it will be directed to the appropriate Speech Pathology community health centre.
 There are waiting lists for Speech Pathology services which vary between sites.
 An estimated waiting time will be advised when a referral is made.
 Please contact the Referral and Information Centre for updates on waiting times.
 A Speech Pathologist will contact the family as soon as an appointment time is available.

 Hearing issues are a common source of speech and language delays.
 If your child has a history of repeated ear infections, or has not had a hearing test in the last 12 months, it is suggested that you organise an assessment whilst your child is on the waiting list.

-For children over under years, a hearing assessment can be organised through:
+For children three years and under, a hearing assessment can be organised through: